sandy4242/TodoApp-w-IsarDB/README.md

-# TodoApp w ISARdb
+# 📱 TodoApp w ISARdb

-# 📱 Your Project Name

 A Flutter-based mobile application built with clean architecture principles, using **BLoC** for state management and **ISAR** as the local NoSQL database solution.